Morocco

 Basic accommodation: - Hotel Ali - Riad Omar - Hotel Imilchil Luxury accommodation: - Riad Africa - Riad Anya

-Climbing Toubkal in winter (November- March) is a very different experience from the warmer months.
+Climbing Toubkal in winter (November- May) is a very different experience from the warmer months.
 Depending on annual conditions, snow covers the mountain top which brings additional challenges to the route.
-Some years, the snowy season lasts longer or is shorter than usual so it's hard to predict exact conditions.
+We usually expect snow from early January to mid-May but some years, the snowy season lasts longer or is shorter than usual so it's hard to predict exact conditions.
 The main difference if you are planning to trek during the winter months is that you will need additional equipment.
 Crampons and icepicks (which can be rented) become necessary to safely navigate the snow and ice-covered mountainside.
 This makes the trek somewhat tougher.
 We generally recommend winter treks for those with some prior mountaineering experience.
 You will also need additional, warm clothing layers.

 Your head guide is Lahouceine